ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 * Whether to include **page numbers** in the report's footer.

 By default the conformance certificate includes the same information as the :ref:`conformance statement report<manage_your_conformance_statements__view_a_conformance_statements_details__export>`.
-You are however free to customise this as you see fit for your community.
+You are however free to customise this as you see fit for the community.

 If you select to add a **message**, the form will expand to allow you to define its content: